thirdweb-example/stable-pay/crypto-venmo/README.md

-# 💰 Crypto Venmo Clone
+# 💰 Crypto Venmo Example

 A peer-to-peer crypto payment application built with React, thirdweb API, and Supabase.
 Send and receive stablecoins (USDC/USDT) to other users by username with a Venmo-like interface.